 - Firewalls – The ESA systems reside behind two firewalls.
 Only recognised users on recognised networks can access these systems.

 - Dongles – A dongle is a device that can allow doctors to have a digital certificate attached to their laptops.
 The digital certificate is loaded into the dongle, and the dongle is attached via a USB port onto the doctor’s laptop.
 If a doctor wishes to use a laptop, then a dongle is mandatory.
 To find out more information on dongles, contact Healthlink on 0800 288 887.

-- User registration – All users of the ESA system must be registered with Sector Services.
+- User registration – All users of the ESA system must be registered with Sector Operations.
 This ensures that only those people eligible are allowed to use the ESA system.

 - Audit trails – All Special Authority transactions entered on the ESA system are captured for statistical and audit purposes.